The legend of King Arthur, Camelot, and the Knights of the Round Table have been heavily influenced by Greek mythology.

-The Trojan war is similar in that the beautiful Helen happened to be the object of a man’s desire.
+The Trojan war is similar in that the beautiful Helen happened to be the object of a king’s desire.

-In the Trojan war, King Menalaus wanted his wife Helen back, so he went to war with his followers and laid siege against the city of Troy.
+In the Trojan war, King Menelaus wanted his wife Helen back, so he went to war with his followers and laid siege against the city of Troy.

-These were the Dark Ages so I’m assume that some of the stuff which happened during this mysterious age had to be opposite one another.
+These were the Dark Ages so I assume that some of the stuff which happened during this very mysterious age had to be opposite one another.

 3. Transforming appearances to sleep with a beautiful woman

 When the Duke of Cornwall left the castle to take part in the battle, Uther magically entered the castle to see the beautiful Igraine.

-He entered the castle by riding his horse on the sea of fog.
-It reminds me a little bit of Pegasus, the flying winged horse well known in Greek mythology.
+He entered the castle by riding his horse on a sea of fog.
+It reminds me of Pegasus, the flying winged horse from Greek mythology.

 Igraine thought she had slept with her real husband since Uther looked exactly like him.